cullenjett/quickbase_record/README.md

       Post.where("{author.XEX.'Cullen Jett'}")
     ```

-    - To query using the QuickBase query options such as 'clist', 'slist', or 'options', include :query_options as a hash of option_property: value
+    * **Query Options (clist, slist, options)** To query using the QuickBase query options such as 'clist', 'slist', or 'options', include :query_options as a hash of option_property: value
     ```
       Post.where(author: ['Cullen Jett', 'Socrates'], query_options: {clist: 'id.author', slist: 'author', options: 'num-1'})
     ```